- A tornado is defined as a violently rotating column of air in contact with the ground.

 - Tornadoes can also occur at any time of the day, but are most common during the late afternoon and early evening hours.

 - The most violent tornadoes are capable of tremendous destruction with wind speeds of 250 mph or more.
-The Chandler/Lake Wilson, MN tornado of June 16, 1992, was an example of one of these violent tornadoes.
 Damage paths with the violent tornadoes can be in excess of one mile wide and 50 miles long.

 - Some tornadoes may form during the early stages of rapidly developing thunderstorms.
 This type of tornado is most common in the High Plains' states.